-FROM THE RIVER TO THE MOUNTAIN A GLIMPSE OF HIS TRUE GLORY (The Transfiguration of Our Lord) EXPLANATION OF THE THEME OF THE DAY We began this worship series in the Jordan River.
+(The Transfiguration of Our Lord)

+We began this worship series in the Jordan River.
 At his baptism, Jesus heard his Father's glorious voice: "You are my Son, whom I love" (Mark 1:11).
 From that day, in word and deed, Jesus began to reveal more about himself.
 He demonstrated the extent of his authority and power and love.
 Along the way, we had an epiphany.
 Jesus has to be the very Son of God!
 Yet, Jesus looked so normal, like an ordinary carpenter or your average rabbi or just another prophet.
-Until today.
-We have traveled from the river to the mountain.
-Today, on the Mount of Transfiguration, Jesus gives us a glimpse of his true glory.
+Until today, where on the Mount of Transfiguration, Jesus gives us a glimpse of his true glory.
 As we see him in his dazzling brilliance, the Father speaks again, this time to us: "This is my Son, whom I love.
 Listen to him!"

-This final epiphany prepares us for the journey of Lent where we will witness the most glorious work that Jesus would do when he came down from this mountain.
-READING INTRODUCTIONS (to be printed in the worship folder and/or read prior to the reading) 2 Kings 2:1-12a - The prophet Elijah never tasted death but instead was taken directly to heaven.
-On the Mount of Transfiguration Elijah appeared with the glorious Son of God who would taste death.
+This final epiphany prepares us for the journey of Lent where we will witness the most glorious work that Jesus would do.

+READING INTRODUCTIONS (to be printed in the worship folder and/or read prior to the reading)

+2 Kings 2:1-12a - The prophet Elijah never tasted death but instead was taken directly to heaven.
+On the Mount of Transfiguration, Elijah appeared with the glorious Son of God who would taste death.

 2 Corinthians 4:3-6 - We cannot yet physically see what those disciples saw on the Mount of Transfiguration.
 But St. Paul teaches we can still see the glory of Christ's light in the gospel.

 Mark 9:2-9 - Jesus gives Peter, James, and John a glimpse of his true glory.